wearefrank/frank-runner/README.md

 (which can also be used to specify the project.dir as explained earlier).

-If your project has a `pom.xml`, you can choose whether the Frank!Runner should build your project with Maven (the default) or ANT.
-Set property `maven` to `false` to build with ANT.
+If your project has a `pom.xml`, you can choose whether the Frank!Runner should build your project with Maven (by default not, building is then done with ANT).
+Set property `maven` to `true` to build with Maven.

 Your project doesn't need to contain a context.xml in case you want to use an H2 database.